On the Fukaya category of a Fano hypersurface in projective space

 where $H$ is defined by counting the zero-dimensional components of the moduli space.

-The left-hand side of \eqref{eqn:coxd} corresponds to the boundary component at $t=0$ (the holomorphic sphere that bubbles off is necessarily constant, so it is equivalent to constraining the centre marked point to lie on $D_j$).
+The left-hand side of \eqref{eqn:coxd} corresponds to the boundary component at $t=0$: compare Figure \ref{subfig:Fig2b} (the holomorphic sphere that bubbles off is necessarily constant, so it is equivalent to constraining the centre marked point to lie on $D_j$).

-The first term on the right-hand side of \eqref{eqn:coxd} corresponds to the boundary component at $t=1$, when the disk that bubbles off on the left has $\ge 1$ incoming marked boundary points.
-By the argument given at the start of the proof, the count of such disks contributes exactly $r_j \partial \mu^*/\partial r_j$.
-The right-hand disk corresponds to $\mathcal{CO}_{X,D}(e)$, and the middle disk gives the Yoneda product.
+The first term on the right-hand side of \eqref{eqn:coxd} corresponds to the boundary component at $t=1$, when the disc that bubbles off on the left has $\ge 1$ incoming marked boundary points (see Figure \ref{subfig:Fig6a}).
+By the argument given at the start of the proof, the count of such discs contributes exactly $r_j \partial \mu^*/\partial r_j$.
+The right-hand disc corresponds to $\CO_{X,D}(e)$, and the middle disc gives the Yoneda product.

-The second term on the right-hand side of \eqref{eqn:coxd} corresponds to the boundary component at $t=1$, when the disk that bubbles off on the left has no incoming marked boundary points.
-Because the perturbation data on this disk are pulled back via the forgetful map, the disk must have constant perturbation data given by the almost-complex structure $J = J_L$.
-The count of such disks is $w$ by definition.
-We must also choose an internal marked point lying on $D_j$; the disk has intersection number $a d_j$ with divisor $D_j$ by Lemma \ref{lemma:c1disk}, and hence there are $a d_j$ possible choices for the internal marked point lying on divisor $D_j$.
+The second term on the right-hand side of \eqref{eqn:coxd} corresponds to the boundary component at $t=1$, when the disc that bubbles off on the left has no incoming marked boundary points (see Figure \ref{subfig:Fig6b}).
+Because the perturbation data on this disc are pulled back via the forgetful map, the disc must have constant perturbation data given by the almost-complex structure $J = J_L$.
+The count of such discs is $w$ by definition.
+We must also choose an internal marked point lying on $D_j$; the disc has intersection number $a d_j$ with divisor $D_j$ by Lemma \ref{lemma:c1disc}, and hence there are $a d_j$ possible choices for the internal marked point lying on divisor $D_j$.